scala/scala-lang/blog/_posts/2018-06-14-accessible-scala.md

 ---

   Scala is proudly a welcoming environment for all.
-The Scala Center is demonstrating this by supporting the development of Accessible Scala, a tool for blind and partially-sighted developers (see [SCP-016]).
+The Scala Center is demonstrating this by supporting the development of Accessible Scala, a tool for blind and partially-sighted developers (see [SCP-016] by Sam Halliday).
 One of its goals is to remove the noise introduced by various delimiters.
 The current solution with text-to-speech engine, would read